phillipadsmith/2014.phillipadsmith.com/_posts/2015-02-20-tell-everyone.md

 All-in-all: amazing speakers, engaged audience, and a thought-provoking evening.
 And, at the same time, I reflect back today and wonder: what was the "hidden in plain sight" opportunity?
 The opportunity that this unique mix of ingredients presented, which wasn't taken to quite the next level?
 That'll be a question I continue to wrestle with in the context of convening people, i.e., now that we've got these people here, what's the one thing we can ask them to do?

-By the way, if you're interested in conversations about how media organizations are using (or aren't using) social media for sourcing and verification, or how readers are engaging with news, or how the role of "the reporter" is changing, [you should join on Feb 26, 2015 for the re-launch of Hacks/Hackers Vancouver](http://www.meetup.com/HacksHackersVancouver/events/220358780/).
+By the way, if you're interested in conversations about how media organizations are using (or aren't using) social media for sourcing and verification, or how readers are engaging with news, or how the role of "the reporter" is changing, [you should join me on Feb 26, 2015 for the re-launch of Hacks/Hackers Vancouver](http://www.meetup.com/HacksHackersVancouver/events/220358780/).

 Hope to see you there!